OfficeDev/M365Bootcamp-TeamsOneProductivityHub/README.md

 - [Part 5 - Test your tab in Microsoft Teams App Studio](/Labs/05-Test_your_tab.md)

 ---
-🏁 CHALLENGE: There will be challenges in the lab exercises to learn more on your own.
+**🏁 CHALLENGE:** Be aware!
+There will be soem challenges in the lab exercises to learn more on your own.

 ---
 ## Solution